TacHawkes/HITRAN.jl/docs/src/quickstart.md

 This specifies that our oxygen is dilutet by the surrounding air mass which tells the module how to properly calculate the collision-broadening of the spectral lines.

-To get the transmission along our air column we can use the little helper function and specifying the air path length in centimeters:
+To get the transmittance along our air column we can use the little helper function and specifying the air path length in centimeters:

 ```@repl o2_demo
-transmission = transmittance_spectrum(absorption_coefficient, 100e2);
+transmittance = transmittance_spectrum(absorption_coefficient, 100e2);
 ```

 ## Full code & plotting